Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 ```

-### Uploading to mod sites
 The best places to share your mod are [Nexus Mods](http://www.nexusmods.com/stardewvalley) and
 the [official modding forums](http://community.playstarbound.com/forums/mods.215/).

 ### Supporting multiple platforms
 Letting players on Linux, Mac, and Windows use your mod involves one extra step.

-Your mod needs to be compiled and packaged separately on each platform.
-For example, for Linux
+You need to compile two mod packages: one for Windows, and one for Linux and Mac.
+For example, for
-support you need to compile your code on a Linux machine and create a separate mod package
+Linux support you'd compile the mod on either Linux or Mac, and create a separate mod package
-(like `PineapplesEverywhere-1.0-Linux.zip`).
-If you're using the [crossplatform configuration](#configuring-the-build),
+(like `PineapplesEverywhere-1.0-LinuxOrMac.zip`).
+If you're using the [crossplatform
-your mod can in theory be compiled on every platform changes.
-Some bugs might occur due to internal
+configuration](#configuring-the-build), your mod can be compiled on every platform with no code
-differences between each platform.
+changes.

+The easiest way to do this is:

+1. Compile one package on your computer.
+2. Create a [virtual machine](https://www.virtualbox.org/) with Windows (if your computer is Linux
+   or Mac) or Linux (if your computer is Windows).
+3. Compile the second mod in the virtual machine.

-If you only have access to one platform, don't worry — often users will recompile it for you if
+If you're not comfortable using virtual machines, some users may recompile it for you if they want
-your code is open-source (e.g. on GitHub).
-Make sure to mention you're using the [crossplatform configuration](#configuring-the-build)
+to use your mod.
+Make sure to publish your source code (e.g. on GitHub) and mention that you're
-to make things easy for them.
+using the [crossplatform mod configuration](#configuring-the-build) to make things easy for them.

 ## See also
 If you read the entire guide, congratulations!
 If you'd like to read _even more_ documentation,